raspberrypilearning/club-mentoring/en/step_1.md

 This course will primarily focus on training volunteers who mentor young learners through providing guidance or technical support.

 Once completed, you should:
-+ Understand the different roles volunteers have in a Code Club
++ Understand the different tasks mentors in a Code Club do
 + Recognise different mentoring styles used at a Code Club
 + Have learnt a little about the most popular coding languages used in clubs
 + Know what resources are available to support mentors